-OSAC wants to better understand how the standards on the Registry are currently being used, the challenges around standards implementation, and what support is needed to improve it.
-The OSAC Registry Implementation Survey will be a tool we use to collect this information on an annual basis.
-This first survey provides a snapshot and assessment of 46 standards that have been posted on the OSAC Registry through March 2021.
+OSAC wants to better understand how the standards on the OSAC Registry are being used, the challenges around standards implementation, and what support is needed to improve it.
+The OSAC Registry Implementation Survey is a tool we use to collect this information on an annual basis.

 Forensic science service providers across the country are encouraged to complete this survey.
-We realize it may be received by multiple individuals within the same organization, however, we are requesting that one response be submitted per organization and location.
-For example, a state laboratory with multiple regional laboratories should submit one response for each of its locations.
+Multiple individuals within the same organization may receive the survey and OSAC requests that only one response be submitted per organization and location.
+For example, a state laboratory with multiple regional laboratories should submit a separate response for each of its locations.

-After the survey closes on August 20, OSAC will analyze and aggregate the responses we have received.
-The results from the survey will be published in OSAC’s Fall Newsletter/Annual Report, going out at the end of October.
+After the survey closes on August 31, the OSAC Program Office will compile and analyze the survey responses.
+In October, preliminary survey results will be published in OSAC’s Fall Newsletter/Annual Report and presented at the 2022 Association of Forensic Quality Assurance Managers (AFQAM) Meeting.
+A detailed report of the survey results will be published in February 2023.
 This information will be shared for the benefit of the forensic science community and individual organization data and names will remain confidential.

 Please email the OSAC Program Office (forensics [at] nist.gov) with any questions or if you need assistance.